squaretalent/radiant-images-extension/README.md

 ### Uncomplicated

-> People need to be able to look at the model and instantly know what it's doing, being able to do so means they can easily extend it
+> People need to be able to look at the model and instantly know what it's doing, meaning they can easily extend it

 ### Easily Extendable

-> Images is a base for things like galleries and shop, where they don't need additional assets
+> Images is a base for things like galleries and shop, where they don't need additional asset types

 ### Strictly aws and paperclip